keithalewis/lac/README.md

 If the token matches the required type then the token is the result of the evaluation.

+The type `variant` matches every token.

-If the required type is not a string but the token is a string then its _value_ is looked up in the dictionary.
+If the required type is not a string or variant but the token is a string then its _value_ is looked up in the dictionary.

 If the value is a cif then it is called and its return type is the value, otherwise the dictionary value is the return type.